otrv4/otrv4/otrv4.md

 ## Data Exchange

-This section describes how each participant will use the Double Ratchet algorithm to exchange data using the shared secret established in the DAKE.
+This section describes how each participant will use the Double Ratchet algorithm to exchange data initialized with the shared secret established in the DAKE.

-TODO: Define structure of a data message (includes header, encrypted message, MAC, ephemeral key, old mac keys)
+To perform a new ratchet means to rotate the root key and chain key to use a new D-H key pair.
+A ratchet represents a group of data messages which are encrypted by keys derived from the same D-H key pair.

+A message with an empty human-readable part (the plaintext is of zero length, or starts with a NUL) is a "heartbeat" packet, and should not be displayed to the user.
+(But it's still useful to effect key rotations.)

 ```
 Alice                                                                           Bob